Monday, June 25, 2012

 Today I came up with something that's closely related, but perhaps with a little more Victorian-style dash(?^), and it goes: "Vengeance is a luxury the dead cannot afford".

-Imagine that line spoken by the head of a small clan that's just seen its territory overrun by a dastardly enemy, and whose people are torn between two cruel choices: mass suicide, or being taken into cruel slavery.
+Imagine that line spoken by the head of a small clan that's just seen its territory overrun by a dastardly enemy, and whose people are torn between two cruel choices: mass suicide, or being taken into brutal slavery.
 I think it would be a nice fit in a novel by Dumas or Sabatini^.

 IN THE REAL WORLD, COWARDICE IS SURVIVAL-ENHANCING